 - Action Needed: Conserve suitable habitat; protect significant areas; protect or restore nesting habitat at existing and potential sites; establish new sites to meet reintroduction plan goals.

-See the Climate vulnerability section for information about the threats posed by climate change to the western pond turtle.
+See the Climate vulnerability section for information about the threats posed by climate change to the northwestern pond turtle.

 Our Conservation Efforts

-WDFW and our partners are focused on efforts at sites that have either retained western pond turtle populations or where populations have already been reintroduced.
+WDFW and our partners are focused on efforts at sites that have either retained northwestern pond turtle populations or where populations have already been reintroduced.
 These are sites that have limited human disturbances and where WDFW has access in perpetuity for monitoring, research, and habitat management.
 WDFW is still learning how to best reintroduce this species and are not in a place where more widespread releases can happen.
-WDFW appreciates the interest in helping recover western pond turtles.
-Check out the Woodland Park Zoo - Western Pond Turtle Recovery Project FAQ to learn more about sites WDFW would select for western pond turtle reintroduction.
+WDFW appreciates the interest in helping recover northwestern pond turtles.
+Check out the Woodland Park Zoo turtle recovery project to learn more about sites WDFW would select for northwestern pond turtle reintroduction.

 The multiple decades old head-start program has been very successful in helping reverse the fate of the western pond turtle in Washington.
 More than 800 turtles now occur at six sites, well on their way toward achieving recovery objectives.
 Wild turtles still persist at two of the Columbia Gorge sites, but nearly all of the turtles in Washington were head-started.